techidaily/site-win11-tips/source/_posts/enhancing-usability-faster-uninstall-options-in-win.md

  This app works with many Windows versions—from Windows to Windows XP.
 Follow the steps below to add its functionality to your PC.

-1. Open the[Windows Uninstaller](https://windowsuninstaller.com/) download page on your browser.
+1. Open the [Windows Uninstaller](https://windowsuninstaller.com/) download page on your browser.
 2. Click the**Free download** button.
 3. Open the folder where you downloaded the installer.
 4. Double-click the**windowsuninstallsetup.exe** file to bring up a Windows Uninstaller setup wizard.